-The Workforce Development Board of South Central Wisconsin (WDBSCW) offers layoff transition services in conjunction with the WorkSmart Network to help companies and workers deal with the effects of layoffs and company closures.
+We offer layoff transition services through Rapid Response, in conjunction with the WorkSmart Network, to help companies and workers deal with the effects of layoffs and company closures.
 Rapid Response's central purpose is to help affected workers quickly transition to new employment.

 If your company is facing a layoff, Rapid Response, a federal program available to qualifying organizations, can help you manage the process effectively.
 Rapid Response has two key functions:

 - Provide immediate assistance to companies and its affected workers

 - Provide employers with access to a skilled labor pool in their area

-The WorkSmart Network, in conjunction with the WDBSCW and its business service team, can help you consider the transition of your workforce to other companies to save your company money on unemployment benefits.
+The WorkSmart Network, in conjunction with the WDBSCW and its business services team, can help you consider the transition of your workforce to other companies to save your company money on unemployment benefits.
 Our experienced workforce professionals can also offer your company coaching through the layoff process, which is particularly valuable for companies that have never been through one before.
 The team can also prepare and schedule Rapid Response sessions to orient your displaced workers to the workforce services and community resources available to help them get back into the workforce.

 How It Works

-The Rapid Response transition team will meet with your firm to discuss available help.
+The Rapid Response transition team will meet with your company to discuss available help.
 We can work one-on-one with displaced workers to discuss unemployment insurance benefits, job placement services and training options and we can help you coordinate with other services in your area.
 While many resources are available online, resources are also available at your local American Job Center.
 We can also provide information and resources onsite via Rapid Response presentations upon request.
 Topics may include:

 - Unemployment Insurance (UI)

 - Dislocated worker programs offering career and training services

 - Job Center resources